José de la Borda: Legacy

 God gives to La Borda and La Borda gives to God, reads his family's motto, explaining his generosity to the Roman Catholic Church.
 The Santa Prisca Church is the largest work associated with Borda, although he funded numerous social charities as well.
 Archbishop of New Spain, Antonio Jimenez y Frias said that he was “a miner distinguished for his charity, rare in his virtue, exceptional for his humility, a phoenix for his liberal views and, in a word, a hero of the rich miners of this America." ("Minero distinguido por su caridad, excepcional por su virtud, singular por su hamanitarismo, fénix por su incomparable liberaldad: en una palabra, el héroe de los ricos mineros de esta América".)
-There is a parchment signed by Benedict XIV dedicated to the miner referring to him as a friend.
+There is a parchment signed by Pope Benedict XIV dedicated to the miner referring to him as a friend.
 However, he is also remembered as one who made his fortune by cruelly exploiting native labor.

 A species of Mexican gecko, Phyllodactylus bordai, is named in his honor.